The Lamplighters

 The Phantom Junctions

 Three times in recorded Lamplighter history, a junction has appeared on a route that wasn't there before.
 Not installed — grown.
 Organic-looking infrastructure that integrates seamlessly with the existing Grid, functioning perfectly, connecting systems that previously had no link.
+Each time, the junction appeared to have been operating for years without human awareness.

 The Collective